-Inspired by Search London Meetup on recommendations for smartphone sites, I decided to put a post together to clear up any doubts or myths regarding mobile SEO.
+Inspired by Search London Meetup on recommendations for smartphone sites, I decided to put a post together to clear up any doubts or myths regarding Mobile Website Development and it’s impact on SEO.

-At this point, everybody should already know how important it is to have mobile optimised websites, and how much more it will become in the immediate future.
+At this point, everybody should already know how important it is to develop a mobile website, and how much more important mobile optimisation will become in the immediate future.

 So, let’s dig in!

 Google and the top search engines currently support three different configurations to target mobile traffic: